tcfev/Fordem/README.md

 **synchronization (DHT)** - todo

-¹ Concuring with human rights and UN development goals.
+¹ Organizations/networks/individuals that are consistant with values around human rights and UN development goals.
 Also see: [Our Values & principles](https://github.com/tcfev/forDem/issues/57)